rom-let/rom-let/README.md

 ## Hi there 👋

+I believe in a free, autonomous and truly (small) world 🌍 Currently working on rust 🦀 and project management Dreamer 🌠

 <!--
 **romwerito/romwerito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.